badconduct/win98botter/README.md

 This feature is **optional** and can be toggled without changing the rest of the application design.

-- **Enable it in the app**: open the settings screen and use the **Enable PostgreSQL Phase 1 map cache** toggle in the ports and storage step.
+- **Enable it in the app**: open the Settings screen and use the **Enable PostgreSQL Phase 1 map cache** toggle in the ports and storage section.
 - **Disable it in the app**: turn that same toggle off.
+- **Configure it in the app**: the same Settings area lets users manage the PostgreSQL host, port, database name, username, password, and SSL mode.
 - **Configure it manually**: edit the relay environment file and set:
   - `PHASE1_PG_ENABLED=1` to enable it
   - `PHASE1_PG_ENABLED=0` to disable it
-- The same configuration area also controls the PostgreSQL host, port, database name, user, password, and SSL mode.
+- These values are stored in the relay application's own configuration, and existing DB settings remain in place unless the user explicitly changes them.
 - When disabled, Win98Botter continues to work normally using **SQLite only** for operational history and cached file activity.

 In practice, SQLite is the project’s day-to-day audit trail, while PostgreSQL is the deeper environment-mapping layer for building a reusable knowledge base of each machine.